vvoicu/serenityrail/README.md

       on your scenario add the tag to which test to report the results (the issue tag is for the jira integration, that is supported and documented in serenity-bdd) [sample]
-      @issue:EK-732
+      @issue:EK-732 \n
-      @testrail:T260
+      @testrail:T260 \n
-      @done @detailed @bug @EK-732
+      @done @detailed @bug @EK-732 \n
-      Scenario: (1) Clicking 'ADD A NEW ADDRESS' in the Address Book page causes the page to auto-scroll to the top.
-  	    Given I am signed in to the website as a customer
-	      And I navigate to the Address Book page
+      Scenario: (1) Clicking 'ADD A NEW ADDRESS' in the Address Book page causes the page to auto-scroll to the top. \n Given I am signed in to the website as a customer \n And I navigate to the Address Book page \n
-	      When I click on 'ADD A NEW ADDRESS'
+	      When I click on 'ADD A NEW ADDRESS' \n
-	      Then I should see the 'ADD ADDRESS' section
-	      And clicking 'CANCEL' should close the 'ADD ADDRESS' form
+	      Then I should see the 'ADD ADDRESS' section \n And clicking 'CANCEL' should close the 'ADD ADDRESS' form \n

 #Local configuration
     If you will take the code directly from github, just run the "mvn install" command so the plugin will get set up in your local maven repository